jaffemd/whos-free/implementation-plan.md

 ## Next Steps

-With Render selected as the deployment platform, the implementation can proceed with:
+With Vercel selected as the deployment platform, the implementation can proceed with:

-1. **Development Environment Setup**: Initialize monorepo with React frontend and Node.js/Express backend
+1. **Development Environment Setup**: Initialize monorepo with React frontend and serverless API functions
 2. **Database Design**: Implement Prisma schema and migrations for the groups and responses tables
-3. **API Development**: Build RESTful endpoints for group and response management
+3. **API Development**: Build serverless functions in `/api` directory for group and response management
 4. **Frontend Implementation**: Create React components with Mantine UI styling and manual refresh functionality
-5. **Render Deployment**: Configure services and deploy to production
+5. **Vercel Deployment**: Configure project and deploy to production with serverless architecture
 6. **Data Management**: Plan and implement data retention policies

-The Render platform provides a solid foundation for this application with generous free tier limits and traditional server architecture that's easy to debug and maintain.
+The Vercel platform provides excellent developer experience with zero configuration deployment, automatic scaling, and perfect integration for React applications with serverless backend functions.